 The short answer here is no. ASL stands for American Sign Language.
 It is the most commonly used form of sign language in the U.S. and is used in other English speaking countries (but not all) as well.
 ASL has its’ own grammar and proper sentence structure.
 Baby sign language does not.
 Baby sign language is just one word at a time so that hearing parents can communicate with hearing babies before they are able to speak to vocalize their needs and wants.

 But think of it this way, is baby talk the same as speaking English?
 Sure.
-It’s just a more simple version of the English language.
+It’s just a simpler version of the English language.
 So while your 10-month old may not correctly sign “May I have some milk?” the sign for “milk” implies that they are asking for milk.
 The same is true when your 17-month old says “Milk, please.”
 It is their basic way of asking politely for milk, even though half of the sentence is actually missing.
 We give little ones leeway with regards to proper grammar and sentence structure while they are learning, whether verbal or using signs.

 So no, technically baby sign language is not proper ASL, but the signs you teach should come from the language.
 When a parent or caregiver makes up their own signs it can cause confusion and frustration.
 You are more likely to forget the exact sign and then complicate the teaching process.
 It is much easier to use the established ASL signs for the most basic words your baby needs to know.